 Pratt depicted a resolute Native American in full bonnet on the obverse.
 The main device on the flip side is a stately eagle perched upon a fasces bundle, as if a sentinel on patrol.
 An olive branch represents peace, complimented by an arrowhead suggestive of military strength.

 The Indian Head was minted every year from 1908 until 1916, inclusive.
-The coining presses were fired up again in 1929, when the Philadelphia Mint produced 662,000 Indian Head eagles, but most of them were destroyed.(2)
+The coining presses were fired up again in 1929, when the Philadelphia Mint produced 662,000 Indian Head eagles, but these were not released immediately.(2)

 Following the stock market crash of October 1929, extensive business and bank failures caused massive unemployment.
-As the Great Depression settled in, the need for more $5 half eagles diminished accordingly.
+As the Great Depression settled in, the need for more $5 half eagles diminished accordingly, so few 1929 half eagles exited Treasury control.

-After President Franklin Roosevelt’s Gold Recall Order of 1933, most of the 1929 half eagles were melted, cast into ingots, and deposited in Fort Knox.(3) Less than one thousand escaped this fate.
+After President Franklin Roosevelt’s Gold Recall Order of 1933, the remaining government supply of 1929 half eagles were melted, cast into ingots, and deposited in Fort Knox.(3) Less than one thousand escaped this fate.
 Survivors today exist mostly in mint state condition, in grades MS-64 and lower.(4)

 The Indian Head half eagle series is relatively short, beautiful, and imminently collectible.
 There are only two “roadblock” dates in completing a set: The 1909-O and the 1929.
 Both these rare coins have been subjected to intense collector demand since at least the 1960’s (Rare Coins 101 research goes back to 1950).